git-courses-info/git-practice/README.md

 **Let the game begin!**

 Note: The maintainer of this repo is going to be `footios` and `fotiostsakirs` will be the collaborator.

+- (fotistsakiris) OK, may I please have my first assignment?